Why Your Startup Isn't Venture Backable

 All other attributes of a company— market size, team, product, unit economics— all ladder back to the chances of a good exit.
 From the riskiest seed investment to the later growth rounds, it's about finding those companies that can deliver the outsized returns that make the whole VC model work.

 If you take VC money, you have to build to sell.
-This has ripple effects for how you grow and operate your company, as it shapes what investors expect from your startup:
+This will impact how you grow and operate your company, as it shapes what investors expect from your startup:

 • Ownership: In exchange for funding, you'll give up a significant chunk of equity with each round.
 This dilutes your ownership stake over time.